“That’s the stupidest idea I’ve ever heard.”

 I’ve lost count of the number of iterations we made to A-Fest.
 But if I had to guess, we’re looking at well over a hundred permutations of the original idea.

 So, stay with your little “seeds of destiny” — especially if they continue to tickle and nag, and refuse to go away.

 Ignore the naysayers and just carry on working on the idea until things begin to click.

 If I gave up all those years ago, there’d be no A-Fest.

 And we’d be a very, very different company.

-That’s me with Miriam last month at Mindvalley University.
+That’s me with Miriam at one of our Mindvalley University events.
 The latest permutation of that same “stupidest idea”.
-But this time it’s become a full-fledged global business.
+But now it’s become a full-fledged global business.

 So don’t give up on your dreams.
 No matter what the naysayers say.

-What’s you stupidest idea ever?
+What’s your stupidest idea ever?
 Be bold.
 Share it in the comments below.